-Hitler came to power in 1933 and many artists, Jews and non-Jews fled Germany.
+Hitler came to power in 1933 and many artists (whether or not they were Jewish) fled Germany.
 In 1937 for a variety of compelling reasons, Schwitters left Hanover for Norway, never to return to his home again.
 The Norwegian experience was mixed, but while there he started his second Merzbau.
 In 1940, Schwitters and his son fled to Britain where they were both interned on the Isle of Man.
-Afterwards Schwitters lived in London until the end of the war in 1945, when he moved to Ambleside where he remained until his death in poverty and obscurity in 1948.
+From 1941 to 1945, Schwitters lived in London, later moving to Ambleside after the war.
+He remained there until his death in poverty and obscurity in 1948.

 Schwitters never received the recognition in Britain he had enjoyed in Europe, and his art did not sell.
 However, in 1947 he was fortunate enough to start his third Merzbau in a barn in Elterwater.
 Regrettably only a fragment was completed before his death, and this small monument to his genius can now be seen in the Hatton Gallery, Newcastle.